noureh10/noureh10/README.md

 👋 Hi <br/>

-My name is Nour Echaâra, I'm 19 and I'm a first year student in computer science at the HE2B-ESI (Ecole Supérieure d'Informatique).
+My name is Nour Echaâra, I'm 19 and I'm a programming enthusiast studying in, you guessed it, computer science.

 On my profile you'll mainly find all my personal projects.
 I look at some Python repositories on my lost hours.
 As some wise man once said, curiosity is the wick in the candle of learning